symfony/symfony-docs/service_container/tags.rst

         public static function getSupportedBatchAction(): string;
     }

-A closure cannot be expressed in YAML, so the ``[class-string, method]`` callable is the only form available there.
+Closures cannot be used in YAML files, so the static method callable is the only form available in that format.

 .. note::

-    Tag attributes are computed at compile time, for each concrete and instantiable class.
-Abstract classes and interfaces are skipped, and the callable must return an array.
+    Tag attributes are computed when the container is compiled, once per concrete and instantiable class; abstract classes and interfaces are skipped.

-.. versionadded:: 8.2

-    The support for computing tag attributes per tagged service was introduced in Symfony 8.2.
+    The callable must return an array; otherwise an exception is thrown.

 .. _service-tags-resource-tags:
 .. _di-resource-tags: